-The focus of this course is practicing and demonstrating dental assisting skills taught in Dental Chair-side Assisting with evaluation by a dental assisting faculty.
-The course will challenge the student to link theory with clinical practice.
-Student will be competent to perform skills necessary to progress and will be required to demonstrate these skills through graded skill assessments.
+This course will challenge the student to link theory with clinical practice.
+Students will learn how to practice and demonstrate dental assisting skills taught in Dental Chairside Assisting with evaluation by a dental assisting faculty.
+Upon successful course completion, student will be competent to perform skills necessary to progress and will be required to demonstrate these skills through graded skill assessments.

-Pre-requisites: DEN 110
+Co-requisites: DEN 200

-DEN 205 - Dental Materials
+DEN 206 - Dental Materials